ReiannaLiu/MotorVehicleCollision/README.md

 - **Database**: SQLite and SQLAlchemy ORM for data management.

 ## Exploratory Data Analysis (EDA)
-The project utilizes two primary Jupyter notebooks for EDA:
+The project utilizes three primary Jupyter notebooks for EDA:

 1. **Collisions EDA**: `collisions_EDA_plots.ipynb`
    - Examines aggregated temporal patterns based on the day of the week, month, and time of day.
    - Observes accident data by vehicle types and contributing factors.

 2. **Weather Impact EDA**: `weather_collision_EDA.ipynb`
    - Evaluates the correlation between weather conditions and accident rates of different severity level, as well as the contributing factors to accidents, within the top 10 accident-prone areas.